RosettaCommons/documentation/ResidueDisorder.md

 Input Files
 ===========

-Before using the ResidueDisorder application, 100 de novo models must be generated using Rosetta _ab initio_ folding (see the demo or paper for flags used).
-The only input needed to run the application is the 100 generated structures (using the `in:file:l` flag is recommended).
+Before using the ResidueDisorder application to predict intrinsic disorder from sequence, structures models must be generated using Rosetta ab initio folding (100 recommended), RoseTTAFold (at least one recommended), or AlphaFold (5 recommended).
+The only input needed to run the application is the generated structures (using the `in:file:l` flag is recommended).

+Before using the ResidueDisorder application to measure disorder from structure, each structure must be pre-relaxed.
+The only input needed to run the application is the relaxed generated structures (using the `in:file:l flag` is recommended).
+If event detection is performed, it is crucial that these structures be input in the correct order.

 Tips
 ====